The-Drobe/Valorant-Xp-Bot/README.md

 # BUGS
 1. sometimes Valorant is started as a child process instead of a parent process
 2. the pause function is not fully implemented
-3. throws "I dont know what you have done but you broke it" error on start up 3 times

 # Report a BUG
 Create a new issue in Issues